 The upper deck has breathtaking 200 degree unobstructed ocean, beach and coastline views.
 There is a private beach path and the Atlantic City lights can be seen at night.
 The setting is private with the closest public access & life guard station 75 feet away.

-There are two master bedrooms, [QMBR with 1/2 bath & KMBR].
-The MBR's have cable TV/DVD.
-The third bedroom has a pair of twin beds & TV/DVD.
+There are two master bedrooms, [QMBR with private 1/2 bath & KMBR].
+The MBR's have cable Flat screen TV.
+The third bedroom has a pair of twin beds & TV.
 The unit sleeps up to eight.
 The bedrooms all have full ocean views, ceiling fans, recessed lighting and have seashore themes & colors[blue, yellow & peach].
 The full bathroom has a shower over tub combination decorated with seashore decor and bright colors and recently tiled floor with white vanity, clam shaped cultured marble sink with dolphin faucet and crescent shower rod.
 The entire interior was recently painted with sea shore theme colors.

 The kitchen, with blue Corian coutertops, is fully equipped with a separate icemaker, microwave, coffee & smoothie maker, toaster, ceiling fan, recessed lighting and a dining table that seats eight.
 Open the newer sliding door off the new upper deck with composite decking and white vinyl railings or large glider windows(many new)throughout the home and enjoy the soothing sounds of the ocean surf.
 The decks are gated to safeguard your younger loved ones.

 There is an outside private hot & cold shower with changing area and parking for three to four cars.
 We even have room for a boat.
 We are directly on the beach.
 Just walk a few feet on your private beach path.
 When returning from the beach, there is a foot spray before stepping onto the deck.